Last Updated on 06/04/2022

 - PROTEIN: 7.9 g per 100g

-Macadamia Nuts are native to Australia but are also grown in other subtropical places like brazil and South Africa.
+Macadamia Nuts are native to Australia but are also grown in other subtropical places like Brazil and South Africa.
 They are one of the best nuts for hiking thanks to their high levels of calories, fiber, vitamins, and minerals.
-A delicious nut that, like Brazil nuts, has a good dose of selenium and helps reduce bad cholesterol.
-Slow releasing energy makes these nuts great for hiking.
+Slow-releasing energy makes these nuts great for hiking.

 Pecans